jehillert/logitech-ghub-lua-cheatsheet/key_bindings_library.md

 ## LUA-LOGITECH KEYBINDINGS AND SCRIPT COLLECTION

-### THINGS TO NOTE
+### NOTE
 _[1] The scripts are basic because my Lua skills are basic.
-I am posting them because I there seems to be a complete lack of basic bindings and scripts online.
-Take'em or leave'em.
-Either way, they get the job done._
+I am posting them because I there seems to be a complete lack of basic bindings and scripts online.  _

-_[2] '███' and 'doSomething()' are placeholders for user input.
-For the former, substitute in any arguments that the Logitech API function will except.
-For the latter, execute any valid output functionality_

-_[3] These scripts were only validated for a Logitech G903 Light Speed mouse.
+_[2] These scripts were only validated for a Logitech G903 Light Speed mouse.
 They may not work on other devices._

 ### BINDINGS & SCRIPTS
 **RIGHT_CLICK + SOME_KEY ==> SOME_ACTION**